BunnyNabbit/Spacious-nexus/TypeScript.md

 This is what I initially thought.

 - **Higher barrier to entry**.
-  To a newcomer who might not know what strict typing is, *TypeScript* could feel confusing.
+  To a newcomer who might not know what strong typing is, *TypeScript* could feel confusing.
 As is the added amount of unfamiliar syntax or typing conventions.
 - **Adds a build step**.
   Before backend runtimes were able to use type stripping, *TypeScript* was usually executed after a compilation step.
 Though, for the frontend, a build step is always necessary.